 Step three: Incision

-Once the anaesthesia takes effect, I will make a horizontal incision across your lower tummy.
-The size of the incision depends on the extent of the sagging skin.
+Once the anaesthesia takes effect, I will make a horizontal incision across your lower abdomen.
+The size of the incision depends on the extent of the excess skin.
 I will also make small incisions where I intend to remove fatty tissue.

 Step four: Surgery